A-bee01/A-bee01.github.io/README.md

 This web application consists of:

 * A landing page - This is where the product branding is implemented.
 The header contains the objective of the project.
-The body contains the features and content of the webapp, and a "Get started" button.
-And lastly, at the bottom of the page, the footer comprises contact link and our partners information.
+The body contains the features and content of the webapp, a "Get started" button and at the footer comprises contact links to our partners.

 * An Explore page – This an exploring page where users can – Access the audios